ePrint Driver Update

-You may have your personal faxes sent from the BMO at the following rates:
+You may have your personal faxes sent to and from the BMO at no cost.

 - Duke employees and students can submit lactation room access requests via this form: https://duke.qualtrics.com/jfe/form/SV_3TSeLITaYUUkXMp

 - As there is but one lactation room and multiple users, time in the room should be reserved using the Outlook shared calendar.
-Access to that calendar is given as part of the process started with the form above.
+The above form allows you to schedule a time when the room is available.

 - Fuqua HR has lactation room key cards that can be checked out by Fuqua staff for short-term needs (e.g., for visitors and/or special events).